 I appreciate all support.
 This tourism is very signigicant for me and I am very satisfied.
 I have no... [+]

 Darjeeling the 'Queen of Hills', is arguably the most popular tourist destination in northeast India.
-Situated at an altitude of 2134m, Darjeeling, with its exquisite scenic beauty, attracts travelers of varied interest.
-Darjeeling is the Abode of Lord Shiva and offers spectacular views of Kanchenjunga and the hospitality of colorful Himalayan people.
+Situated at an altitude of 2134m, Darjeeling, with its exquisite scenic beauty, attracts travellers of varied interest.
+Darjeeling is the Abode of Lord Shiva and offers spectacular views of Kanchenjunga and the hospitality of colourful Himalayan people.
 Darjeeling and all her tea plantations lie under the shadow of this snowy Himalayan giant.
-Darjeeling is just 78 km from Siliguri (the major rail and road head) and is well connected by Bus & jeep.
+The hill-station is just 78 km from Siliguri (the major rail and road head) and is well connected by small vehicles as well as the world heritage Darjeeling Himalayan Railway, popularly known as the ‘Toy Train’.

-Toy Train: A visit to Darjeeling is incomplete without a ride in the toy-train of Darjeeling Himalayan Railway (DHR).
-The miniature train of Darjeeling, given heritage status by UNESCO, covers the distance of 88 km between New Jalpaiguri station and Darjeeling.
+Darjeeling Himalayan Railway – the popular Toy Train and the Joy Ride : A visit to Darjeeling is incomplete without a ride in the toy-train of Darjeeling Himalayan Railway (DHR).
+The miniature train of Darjeeling, given heritage status by UNESCO, covers the distance of 80 km between New Jalpaiguri station and Darjeeling.
+The route is landslide prone and it is not unusual for the toy train to remain operational for only part of the route.

 Lloyd Botanical Garden: The garden, located below the Darjeeling bus stand, is worth a dekko for its representative collection of Himalayan plants, flowers and orchids.
 The serenity of the sylvan atmosphere that the garden offers is another reason for its attraction.